Snapper Fishing in Sarasota: Best Time, Where & How

 How to Catch Snapper in Sarasota

-- Use small live shrimp or greenies with a #1 circle hook
+- Use small live shrimp or greenies on a #4 hook with a light fluorocarbon leader.

-- Chum heavily with small pieces of shrimp to bring the school to the surface
+- Chumming with small bits of cut bait will bring the school to the surface.

 Where to Find Snapper